SteveWLU/TEI-MS-SIG/ch-11-issues.md

 ### forget about ch.
 11
 What if ch.
 11 did not exist and we had to write it from scratch?
 * What would it be about?
+  * manuscripts
+  * single documents instead of variants between them (--> ch.
+12)
+  * physical characteristics of the object which carries a text
+  * "editorial transcription" (http://www.tei-c.org/release/doc/tei-p5-doc/de/html/ref-model.pPart.transcriptional.html), i.e., a special way to handle material
+* It would definitely not be about
+  * genres of text
+* Would it be one chapter or more?
 * What would be called?
 * How would it be structured?
 * Would it overlap with content present elsewhere in the Guidelines? (e.g., in ch.
-3)
+3, section 3.4.3, see below)

 ### adjust introductory paragraph to ch.
 11
 * see [issue #5](https://github.com/SteveWLU/TEI-MS-SIG/issues/5)